Jayson Gaddis: Founder of The Relationship School

 01:02:55.52 – Brian David Crane

-Laser focused used and yeah, it’s really, ah, it’s It’s a beautiful thing I’m really ah I’m really enjoying it which is partially why when I kind of bring you back to like when I read this stuff about what happens with kids.
-It makes me.
-It makes me really sad honestly like it makes me.
-I don’t know if your childhood was play-based.
+Laser focused used and yeah, it’s really a beautiful thing.
+I’m really enjoying it which is partially why when I kind of bring you back to like when I read this stuff about what happens with kids, it makes me really sad honestly like it makes me, I don’t know if your childhood was play-based.

 01:03:11.18 – Jayson Gaddis